klickreflex/webpack-starter/README.md

 # Webpack Starter for TailwindCSS & Nunjucks

-My basic webpack starter.
-Nunjucks is included for quick prototyping but usually thrown out for real-world projects.
+My basic webpack starter for new projects and quick prototyping

+(I've included Nunjucks only to have some basic templating functionality within prototypes but usually throw it out for real-world projects that usually run on different template engines).

 Use at own risk, I'm not a Webpack expert.